junesirius/junesirius.github.io/_posts/Supernatural/2026-01-12-SPN-S11-destiel-in-script.md

 >
 > Wider-- And we realize the darkened room is the galley, back in the bunker.
 There's a soft glow behind Crowley and some soft, muffled sounds of audience reaction and voices.
 We hear but don't see, <u>a cheesy daytime talk show</u>.
 >
-> New angel-- As Crowley spins to see Cas, lounging against a counter, remote in hand, staring at the TV.
+> New angle-- As Crowley spins to see Cas, lounging against a counter, remote in hand, staring at the TV.
 >
 > Crowley: Castiel?
 >